tableau/extensions-api/Tutorial/Part_0/readme.md

 #### Registering the Manifest

 The very first thing you need to do is to provide an extension, or manifest file (`.trex`).
 If you cloned or downloaded the `.zip` file for the repository, you can find the manifests for the tutorial inside the Manifests folder.
-The `.trex` file contains basic information like the name of the extensions (as it will appear in Tableau) and the url where the extension is hosted.
-To have the extension show up in Tableau, you must copy the `.trex` file into your `My Tableau Repository (Beta)/Extensions` fodler and restart Tableau.
-When Tableau start up again, you should see the extensions listed when authoring a dashboard.
+The `.trex` file contains basic information like the name of the extension (as it will appear in Tableau) and the url where the extension is hosted.
+To have the extension show up in Tableau, you must copy the `.trex` file into your `My Tableau Repository (Beta)/Extensions` folder and restart Tableau.
+When Tableau starts up again, you should see the extension listed when authoring a dashboard.

 #### Testing It Out